Mark-Assessment/N-Parsley-parsley-paw-parlour-m1-2/README.md

 The images used within the website were taken from multiple sources under the [Google Search](https://www.google.com) for "Cat In Cattery".

+[Coolers](https://coolors.co/) Was used in order to find a suitable colour scheme for the websites colour scheme as it provides valuable insights and allows you to view the colours as someone with different type of colour blindness would.

 ### Code

 - The CSS to keep the background image fixed in place was taken from this [Stack Overflow](https://stackoverflow.com/questions/22006587/how-to-make-div-background-image-responsive) post.